Unidentified attackers seize control of hotel in Somali capital | Law-Order

 Unidentified attackers seize control of hotel in Somali capital

 Unidentified armed attackers have taken control of a hotel in the Somali capital, Mogadishu, following two car bomb blasts and gunfire, police and intelligence officers said on Friday.
 "Two car bombs targeted Hotel Hayat.
 One hit a barrier near the hotel and then the other hit the gate of the hotel.
-We believe the fighters are inside the hotel," a police officer who gave his name only as Ahmed, told Reuters.
+We believe the fighters are inside the hotel," a police officer who identified himself only as Ahmed, told Reuters.

+Two intelligence officers, who did not want to be named, also confirmed the incident.
+Abdikadir Abdirahman, director and founder of Mogadishu's Aamin ambulance services, told Reuters they had so far carried nine wounded people away from the hotel.

 Al Shabaab has claimed responsibility for similar attacks in the past.
 In August 2020, it said it was behind an attack on another hotel in Mogadishu in which at least 16 people were killed.